reddyabilash919/AutomationTesting/README.md

 6. When user clicks on `Cart` in navigation bar, then user should be navigated to cart page successfully.

-7. When user updates the 'Quantity` for a product in cart page, then `Subtotal` should be updated successfully.
+7. When user updates the `Quantity` for a product in cart page, then `Subtotal` should be updated successfully.

-8. When user click on 'Empty Cart` in cart page, then all the products should be removed from cart successfully.
+8. When user click on `Empty Cart` in cart page, then all the products should be removed from cart successfully.

 9. When user clicks on `Check Out` in cart page, then user should be navigated to checkout page successfully.